swcarpentry/website/_posts/2017/10/2017-10-02-SWC-Blog-Summary.md

 ## General
 * Everything you need to know about [CarpentryCon]({{site.baseurl}}/blog/2017/08/carpentrycon.html).
 * Brian's [Poetical]({{site.baseurl}}/blog/2017/08/WaxingPoetical.html) notes on the unix shell is availabel on his [google drive](https://docs.google.com/document/d/1GpKZISA4GP2mxWgkuQbcvXElDKzMO80XqxHbR6RBbGc/edit).
-* The [University of Mauritius]({{site.baseurl}}/blog/2017/09/mauritius.html) along with other sponsors hosted a HPC workshop in July and had attendees from various backgrounds.
+* The [University of Mauritius]({{site.baseurl}}/blog/2017/09/mauritius.html) along with other sponsors hosted an HPC workshop in July and had attendees from various backgrounds.
-* [Univeristy of Namibia]({{site.baseurl}}/blog/2017/09/namibia.html) held the second Software Carpentry workshop in Namibia and learned some valuable lessons.
+* [University of Namibia]({{site.baseurl}}/blog/2017/09/namibia.html) held the second Software Carpentry workshop in Namibia and learned some valuable lessons.
 * Plese share your thoughts on the [future of the Carpentries]({{site.baseurl}}/blog/2017/09/rfc.html).
 * Share your ideas and exerience on the [Software Carpentry lessons]({{site.baseurl}}/blog/2017/09/swc-lessons.html).
 * The Carpentries, the National Node of Bioinformatics Mexico (NNB) and the Ibero-American Society of Bioinformatics (SoIBio) invite you all to participate in the project [Carpentry for Latin America]({{site.baseurl}}/blog/2017/09/latin-am-lessons.html).